For the first-year law test, you are advised to memorise the facts set out in burgundy – but not word-for-word.

-The exact wording of the charges can be useful, because they may contain information that can be reported, such as where and when a crime was alleged to have taken place.
+The exact wording of the charges can be useful, because they may contain information that can be reported, such as where and when a crime was alleged to have taken place, or the name of a victim.
 You do not have to publish the exact wording, especially if it is legalistic language (“legalese”): it is fine to put it into plain English.

 If the defence applies for bail and it is refused, reporters MUST NOT report the reasons it is refused.
 This is because doing so might – for instance – prejudice the future trial, by suggesting the defendant has a criminal character or criminal connections, and is therefore likely to be guilty.

-The defendant’s past offences must NOT be reported until a trial is over, unless there has been an application to the court.
+The defendant’s past offences must NOT be reported until a trial is over, unless a court order has been made to allow this.
 Again, doing this might suggest they are likely to be guilty.

 The eight points are things that can definitely be reported safely.
 But in practice, media outlets can often report other details, such as what the defendant was wearing, or the fact that he “spoke only to confirm his name”.
 They might also give information that could not possibly be contested in a trial: for instance, that a celebrity defendant is famous for a particular acting role.

 Note, it is not the case that cases heard in the magistrates’ court cannot be reported in full – though some students and even professionals think this is true.
-In fact, the principle of open justice means that if they should be reported.
-This applies to trials in the magistrates’ courts, or other cases that are dealt with entirely by the magistrates – for instance, where a defendant pleads guilty to a minor offence, and the magistrates’ must hear an outline of the case and decide on the sentence.
-All this can be reported.
-It is only the early hearings that are restricted under the Crime and Disorder Act.
+In fact, the principle of open justice means journalists must be be free to report them.
+This applies to full trials and other cases dealt with entirely by the magistrates.
+All the facts can be reported.
+It is only the preliminary hearings that are restricted under the Crime and Disorder Act.

 Cases sent to the Crown court for sentencing